Dan-Patterson/Tools_for_ArcGIS_Pro/PointTools/README.md

 - Add the toolbox to your project.

-The scripts can be examined here with downloading.
+The scripts can be examined here without having to download the zip.

+**Toolbox, Toolsets and Tools**

 <a href="url"><img src="PointTools.png" align="left" height="400" width="auto" ></a>